bomonike/bomonike.github.io/mac-mini.md

 Although the 2024 Mac Mini is physically smaller than the previous M3-based Mac Minis, it is still a <strong>desktop</strong> computer that plugs into a wall outlet.
 It's NOT really "portable".

+[_] To make the 2024 Mac Mini portable, get a big battery designed for the MacBook M4 Pro.

-The 2024 Mac Mini only comes with a power chord.
-It does NOT come with a keyboard, mouse, trackpad, monitor, battery, nor SD slot.
-All that costs more money.
+However, the Mac Mini does NOT come with a keyboard, mouse, trackpad, monitor, battery, nor SD slot.
 You'll have to plug and unplug all those components every time you move it.

+And all that costs more money.

 If you have a Bluetooth keyboard, mouse, or trackpad for your iPad, use that on the Mac Mini.